seanfisk/combootcha/SETUP.md

 This does not start up properly when using the launch agent approach, so we just use native startup support through the app itself.
 As of 2023-11-12, Karabiner is automatically added to Login Items.

-#### Jettison

-This is licensed software that is installed using Homebrew.
-I purchased a license that has to be manually entered/activated.
-Don't get confused: I initially purchased Jettison from the Mac App Store, but bought a separate license when I found that the Mac App Store version isn't up-to-date.
-The license is stored on my external hard drive.

 #### Disk Utility

 Open Disk Utility and choose to *Show All Devices*: